thelegendaryjohn/thelegendaryjohn/README.md

 - Writing a bit of C++ code for Arduino projects (forgot how to write C++ now though)
 - Designing and visual coding for **LEGO® MINDSTORMS® EV3** and **LEGO® Education SPIKE™**.
   - Used to participate in the early rounds of a **FIRST® LEGO® League** competition.
 Couldn't continue further because it was starting to affect my studying (I was really invested in it)

+During this time, I also found out that I'm quite good at grasping the concept of coding, think in code, and also testing and debugging!

 After highschool, entered university, and of course I chose IT as my major.
 Up until now, I've had experience with: